Mikko Koivu: Personal life

 Koivu's older brother is Saku Koivu, the longtime captain of the Montreal Canadiens and alternate captain for the Anaheim Ducks before his retirement in 2014.
 Their father is Jukka Koivu, the former head coach of TPS, for which both Saku and Mikko have played.
+Koivu’s nephew Aatos Koivu was drafted 70th overall by the Montreal Candadiens in 2024.
 A number of Koivu's friends include Tuomo Ruutu of the New Jersey Devils and Koivu's former Minnesota teammate, Kurtis Foster.

 Mikko, his brother Saku and Miikka Kiprusoff along with former Supercell owners Ilkka Paananen and Mikko Kodisoja are all minority owners of HC TPS Turku Oy, the company which operates TPS Turku hockey team.

 Koivu spends summers with his family and friends in his hometown of Turku, Finland.
 He owns a suite in the Xcel Energy Center, which he shares with former teammates Niklas Bäckström and Nick Schultz, called M&N's Suite 4 Kids, and the group donates it to children with serious medical conditions.
 Koivu served in the Finnish Army during the summer of 2011 as a conscript.
 On 14 October 2011, Koivu donated two rooms to the Minnesota Children's Hospital epilepsy and neurological unit.

 Koivu married Estonian-born Helena Koivu (née Kipper) in the summer of 2014.
 They have one daughter and two sons together.
 The pair divorced in 2020.
 In October 2024, Koivu married American social media influencer Natalie Dillon.